Create a Classic Data Profile

 (Panorama only) A data profile configured for detection of non-file traffic allows you to configure URL and application exclusion lists.
 The URL and application exclusion lists allow you to select Shared URL and application traffic to exclude from inspection.
 For the application exclusion list, at least one application exclusion is required to create a data filtering profile for inspecting non-file traffic.
 The predefined DLP App Exclusion Filter is provided containing commonly used applications that can be safely excluded from inspection.
 When you create a data filtering profile using predefined data patterns, be sure to consider the detection type used by the predefined data patterns because the detection type determines how Enterprise Data Loss Prevention (E-DLP) arrives at a verdict for scanned files.
 If you downgrade from PAN-OS 10.2.1 or later release and Enterprise DLP plugin 3.0.1 or late release to PAN-OS 10.1 and Enterprise DLP plugin 1.0, data filtering profiles created on Panorama for non-file inspection are automatically converted into file-based data filtering profiles.

-When you create a data profile using predefined data patterns, be sure to consider the detection types used by the predefined data patterns because the detection type determines how Enterprise Data Loss Prevention (E-DLP) arrives at a verdict for scanned files.
+When you create a data profile using predefined data patterns, be sure to consider the detection type used by the predefined data patterns because the detection type determines how Enterprise Data Loss Prevention (E-DLP) arrives at a verdict for scanned files.

 Updating a classic data profile to include an advanced detection method such as Exact Data Matching (EDM) and custom document types set isn’t supported.